OUR TEAM

 Rachael has a passion for keeping girls involved in sports as long as possible as so many of her great memories and life lessons came through sports.
 She is thrilled to be a part of Female Footballers and their fantastic mission!

-Sadie Brown, Operations Intern
+Sadie Brown, Mentorship Program Coordinator, Intern

 College: Claremont McKenna College

-Sadie is a rising sophomore at Claremont McKenna College where she is studying History with a sequence in Gender and Sexuality Studies.
+Sadie is a rising senior at Claremont McKenna College (CMC) where she is studying History with a sequence in Gender and Sexuality Studies.
 With a focus in Women’s Studies, Sadie hopes to delve into the roles, experiences, and achievements of women in different aspects of society.
+At CMC, she is the Vice President of Women Empowerment in Sports and a member of the Title IX committee.
+This summer she is interning for the Women’s Sports Foundation founded by Billie Jean King.
+As a collegiate goalkeeper and captain for the Athenas, Sadie understands the importance of communication, mental toughness, and being a positive role model and mentor for her teammates both on and off the field.